-At twenty-two, I didn’t need a large, single-family house with three bedrooms and four bathrooms.
-In retrospect, I should have spent more time focusing on where I wanted to live and what type of neighbors I wanted to live around.
+I didn’t need a large, single-family house with three bedrooms and four bathrooms in my early 20s.
+I should have focused more on where I wanted to live and what type of neighbors I wanted to live around.

 I don’t think I made a mistake in buying young, but I wish I had thought more about what I valued.
 In my early twenties, I only worried about whether or not I could afford my first home.
 I didn’t realize how many other factors I should have considered.

 I ran the numbers based on what relatives told me, but I didn’t perform enough due diligence on my own.
 Buying a house in my early 20s was a wise financial decision, but I don’t know if I would purchase a home that young again.